dyoony/ARoW/README.md

 `python main.py --loss arow --dataset cifar10 --swa --model resnet18 --lamb 7 --ls 0.2`

+Note that we set perturb_loss=ce is used for CIFAR-100 due to training stability.
+`python main.py --loss arow --dataset cifar100 --swa --model resnet18 --lamb 7 --ls 0.2 --perturb_loss ce`

 # Evaluation

 The trained models can be evaluated by running eval.py which contains the standard accuracy and robust accuracies against PGD and AutoAttack.